ztomaresUMD/tutorials/01_Basics/01_Basics.md

 As you see, the `.root` file contains a `TTree` called `events`.
 This tree contains 1000 entries, or events, and each entry contains many branches.
 For example, we see one called `BuildUpVertices`.
 This branch contains an array of integers, which is the number of vertices for each event.

+> *Exercise:* Do this yourself.

+> *Hint:* did you set up your environment?

-## ROOT
+## ROOT and Analysis Concepts

 ROOT is CERN's data analysis framework built for C++ and Python (PyROOT), and provides the backbone for the code you will be running.
 CERN provides a [good primer](https://root.cern.ch/root/htmldoc/guides/primer/ROOTPrimer.html#root-in-python), which covers all the basics.

+A typical analysis code will **loop through the various events**, and perform analysis on the objects in each event. **Selections (or filters, or vetos)** are criteria that are applied to select particular objects, or events.
+Results are either skimmed and processed versions of the original events, or histograms containing information about rates of certain processes.

-Here is a simple script to read in a `.root` file, and print information about the MC particles of the first 10 events,
+Here is a simple script to read in a `.root` file, loop through 10 events,print information about the MC particles of these events, apply a selection on the MC particle energy, and fill a histogram with the energies of the particles.

 ``` python
 import ROOT